Last updated: 11/27/2018

 An immortal lecturing on Buddhism may come as a surprise to some readers.
 However, it should be remembered that Subhuti is based on one of the Buddha’s historical disciples.

 Sun Wukong and Master Subhuti.
 Take note of the fly whisk in the sage’s hands.
 Photomanipulation by the author (larger version).
 The original photo of the monk can be found on this blog about the fly whisk.

 2) The Secret of Immortality – As I’ve explained in this article, Sun achieves immortality via breathing exercises designed to absorb yang energy during prescribed times (after midnight and before noon), the retention of chaste semen and transformation into qi energy, and the purification and circulation of the resulting spiritual energy throughout his body.
 While these practices are traditionally associated in Daoist internal alchemy with the formation of an immortal spirit that is eventually freed from the mortal shell, Monkey’s practice results in an ageless, adamantine physical body, one capable of lifting even cosmic mountains.

 Monkey achieves immortality.
 Photomanipulation by the author (larger version).

-3) The 72 Heavenly Transformations – This series of oral formulas allows Wukong to change his physical appearance into anything from gods, monsters, and humans to animals, insects, and even inanimate objects like buildings.
+3) The 72 Transformations – This series of oral formulas allows Wukong to change his physical appearance into anything from gods, monsters, and humans to animals, insects, and even inanimate objects like buildings.
 Subhuti teaches this skill to Monkey with the expressed purpose of escaping three heaven-sent calamities meant to destroy immortals for defying their fate.
 Despite the intended use, this skill becomes one of his greatest strengths.